-Ya, you’re right, performance reviews stink.
+Yeah, performance reviews stink.
 I find them uncomfortable and it’s my job.
 Often the person giving the review makes a huge mess of the whole thing and I wish I could review them on their review.
 In the end no matter how well or poorly reviews are done, they will always require one person to stand in judgement of another person, and that will always stink.

 But unfortunately, because I’m an HR professional and not a professor, I have to think about more than what’s wrong with performance reviews, I have to think about the alternative.

-You see the dirty little secret about performance reviews is that they will never stop happening even if you stop calling them that and stop forcing people to do them.
+You see, the dirty little secret about performance reviews is that they will never stop happening even if you stop calling them that and stop forcing people to do them.
 The judgement, the ranking, the decisions about pay all still happen, they need to happen, the best you’ll ever do is sweep them under the rug.
 Your superiors will still be judging you everyday.